ERICK-ZABALA/jnks/README.md

 ![image](https://github.com/ERICK-ZABALA/jnks/blob/main/JK.png?raw=true)

-# JENKINS ON CLOUD HEROKU
+# JENKINS ON THE HEROKU CLOUD

 ## OVERVIEW

-This example demostrate as load jenkins on cloud heroku using java.
-You need to download Jenkins for java https://www.jenkins.io/download/
+This example looking for how load jenkins on the heroku cloud using file java type war.
+You need to download Jenkins for java as first step...

+https://www.jenkins.io/download/

 Then you need to create an account in Heroku.

 From you Visual Studio apply this commands to upload your Jenkins on the cloud.

 ![image](https://github.com/ERICK-ZABALA/jnks/blob/main/RESULT_JK.png?raw=true)